-A wide number of venues are available to dine at in Dublin, the sites where you select to eat at will be reflected by your budget.
+There are many different places to eat in Dublin; the place you dine at will reflect your tastes and budget.
 There are a number a fantastic low cost restaurants that serve Irish menus that don't break the bank.
-If you wish to dine in a high class restaurant there are a number of these, but be sure to have a prior reservation also ensure you are dressed correctly.
-If you just want quick food there are the familiar names like Burger King exist, but if you are on the trail for something more real you should ask a local and see where they suggest.
-A key aspect of visiting a new city to try new things, this includes it's food There is a wide variety of places to dine in Dublin. whether that is a café, a fine restaurant or food from a street vendor.
+If the restaurant type you are looking for is of the high end there are a number of these; but be sure to have a prior reservation also check the dress code.
+If you want fast food there is regular names but if you are on the trail for something more real you should ask a local and see where they suggest.
+A key aspect of visiting a new city to try new things; this includes it's food There is a wide variety of places to dine in Dublin. whether that is a cafe; a fine restaurant or food from a street vendor.
 You should check local newspapers for offers and try something that you have never had before.

 1. Sabor Brazil